mattpap/masters-thesis/sphinx/src/introduction.rst

 This way ``sympy.polys`` module was born, which supersedes the original module for polynomials manipulation in |sympy| --- ``sympy.polynomials``.
-In the rest of this thesis we will discuss internal implementation of the module, mathematical algorithms that were implemented and, at the end, we will show some practical applications the new module.
+In the rest of this thesis we will discuss internal implementation of the module, mathematical algorithms that were implemented and, at the end, we will show some practical applications of the new module.
 We will not provide any direct comparisons between those two modules, because of very different capabilities of those modules and the fact that the plan was to make |sympy| comparable, in this area, with other mathematical software.
 Thus it was obvious that the new module has to be significantly faster than old one, often by orders of magnitude.
 This way we had much better and very effective motivation to make deep changes to our original approach to pure Python design.

 The current version
 ===================